Li Wei (artist): Fall series

-One of his most effective series of performances has been his “Falls”, begun in 2002.
+One of his effective series of performances has been his "Falls", begun in 2002.
 Photos show the artist with his head and chest embedded in the asphalt of a street, the roof of a ruined house or the ice of a lake with his legs pointing up to the sky.
-“No, these images are not computer montages,” the artist tells us.
+"No, these images are not computer montages," the artist tells us.
 Sometimes he worked with the help of props in the literal sense of the word.
-But for him the main thing was physical exertion, the experience – be it brief – of keeping a posture up and of feeling the absurdity of the situation through his own body.
-“If you picture someone falling to earth from another planet… it would really be no soft landing in the sense of a happy moment, whether the landing were in China or in another part of the world: It’s crazy what we do to one another.
+But for him the main thing was physical exertion, the experience be it brief of keeping a posture up and of feeling the absurdity of the situation through his own body.
+"If you picture someone falling to earth from another planet... it would really be no soft landing in the sense of a happy moment, whether the landing were in China or in another part of the world: It’s crazy what we do to one another.
 And this feeling of having fallen headfirst into something and of having nothing firm under the feet is familiar to everyone.
-One doesn’t have to fall from another planet to feel it.”
+One doesn’t have to fall from another planet to feel it."